shdlabs/SSTorytime/docs/Tutorial.md

 ![A Flow Chart is a knowledge representation](https://github.com/markburgess/SSTorytime/blob/main/docs/figs/verbose.png 'Verbose output')

-* First N4L reads a configuration file that's called `N4Lconfig.in` with lots of customizations.
+* First N4L reads a number of configuration files in `SSTconfig/*`.
+These contain arrow definitions.
 * Then it reads your file and chops it into parts that are related.
 * N4L thinks that each line is an event, or an item.
 * If you out something in parentheses, it treats it as a relationship or an "arrow" that points from one item to another.
 You can define your own arrows, and the idea is to use them to find things more easily.